AdobeDocs/livefyre.en/help/using/c-users/t-set-up-user-sync.md

 ---
 description: User Sync allows you to enter the endpoint used to fetch user profile data from your user management system.
-seo-description: User Sync allows you to enter the endpoint used to fetch user profile data from your user management system.
-seo-title: User Sync
-solution: Experience Manager
 title: User Sync
-uuid: 6259e6fa-0541-4f5b-9d14-4c7c932ef997
 exl-id: 6a7a4bb3-a344-48be-8ba1-fd6d27a3b4af
 ---
 # User Sync{#user-sync}